mdmjsh/FPR/write_up.md

 \end{code}

 N.b.
-Unfortunately, Due to time constraints, I was unable to fully implement the algorithm and so have used the standard `Data.List.permutations` for the following questions.
+Unfortuntely, Due to time constraints, I was unable to fully implement the algorithm and so have used the standard `Data.List.permutations` for the following questions.

 29.